Qminder/javascript-api/README.md

     Qminder.setKey('API Key');

+Check out the Qminder API reference for various API methods.
+The services (TicketService, UserService, LineService, LocationService) will be of interest.

+For starters, you can find all tickets in a line with ID 12345:

+    const tickets = await Qminder.tickets.search({ status: ['NEW'], line: 12345 });

+Qminder.tickets refers to TicketService, for which you can find documentation in the [API reference][api].

 ### Contributing

 To contribute to the Qminder API, set up your development environment, then clone the source code.